signalwire/WireStarter/examples/fax-ruby-sinatra/README.md

 ```

 Execute setup.sh to configure create and congfigure 'config/env.yml

-Note: When setup adkes for `BASE_URL` setup Fill it with  your ngrok URL or your server domain/ip with port ex: https://example.com:3000 or http://123.x.x.x:3000 .
+Note: When setup asks for `BASE_URL` setup Fill it with  your ngrok URL or your server domain/ip with port ex: https://example.com:3000 or http://123.x.x.x:3000 .
 ```bash
 bash setup.sh
 ```